mighty-gerbils/gerbil/doc/tutorials/proxy.md

 ### The main function

-First the main main function of the proxy, which is common for all three variants.
+First the main function of the proxy, which is common for all three variants.

 It simply parses the arguments to the program using the [getopt](../reference/getopt.md) library, and dispatches to `run` which is the server main loop: